Stephon Clark: He was still an unarmed man killed for breaking windows

 You can call all of this the three legs of a broken stool of criminal justice in California.

-Mind you, all of these public officials – Schubert, Steinberg and Becerra – fear Sacramento would explode in violence after Schubert’s inevitable and easily predictable decision to clear the cops who killed Clark on Saturday.
+Mind you, all of these public officials – Schubert, Steinberg and Becerra – feared Sacramento would explode in violence after Schubert’s easily predictable decision on Saturday to clear the cops who killed Clark.
 All of them live and work here in the Sacramento region and, because they are politicians, they are worried that ensuing violence will be hung on them in some way by angry public.

 Yet the broken stool of criminal justice in California is not fixed because the principal parties are all essentially in business with each other, or their jobs demand that they protect each other, or that they could pay political price if they take on each other.